CH-Earth/gistool/docs/scripts/gsde.rst

 --------------------------------------

-The ``GSDE`` geospatial dataset files are located under the following directory accessible from Digital Alliance (formerly Compute Canada) Graham cluster:
+The ``GSDE`` geospatial dataset files are located under the following directory accessible from multiple clusters:

 .. code:: console

+   # DRAC Graham HPC location
-   /project/rpp-kshook/Model_Output/GSDE/download/gsde-30sec/ # Graham's rpp-kshook allocation
+   /project/rpp-kshook/Model_Output/GSDE/download/gsde-30sec/ # rpp-kshook allocation

 And the structure of the files is as following: